 - Resolving Small Claims Cases [5-Parts Video]

 - California Department of Consumer Affairs

 - Law Help California

 - State Bar of California

-- Orange County District Attorney Real Estate Fraud Report Form
+- OC District Attorney Real Estate Fraud Report Form

 You may consult an attorney for legal advice on your Small Claims case, but an attorney cannot represent you in Small Claims court, except after a judgment has been entered.

 For legal advice, you may contact the following lawyer referral services: